Flat 50% OFF - Limited Time Only!

 s_blog-post

-In India, the Income Tax Act, 1961, plays a crucial role in how income is recorded.
-But before diving into the legalities, let's explore the two main accounting methods: cash accounting and accrual accounting.
-Understanding these will empower you to choose the method that best reflects your business's financial reality, ultimately helping you make smarter financial decisions and navigate tax season with confidence.
+In India, the Income Tax Act, 1961, plays a pivotal role in how income is recorded and taxed.
+But before diving into the complexities of the Act, it’s crucial to understand the two primary accounting methods: cash accounting and accrual accounting.

 Income Heads and Recording Methods: Untangling the Income Tax Tangle

-5. Income from Other Sources: This is a broad category that includes various income sources not covered by the other heads, such as interest income, dividends, or lottery winnings.
-Similar to profits and gains from business, you have the flexibility to choose between cash and accrual accounting for recording income from other sources under Section 145 of the Act.
+This head includes various income sources like interest, dividends, and lottery winnings.
+Similar to business income, you can opt for either cash or accrual accounting to record income from other sources under Section 145 of the Act.

-Cash Accounting: Keeping it Simple
+Cash Accounting: Keeping It Simple

 Accrual Accounting: A Broader Picture

-Cash vs. Accrual Accounting: A Head-to-Head Comparison
+Cash vs. Accrual Accounting: A Quick Comparison

 FeatureCash AccountingAccrual Accounting